Trademark Productions Master Terms & Conditions of Services

 Indemnification

 Client represents and warrants that all material supplied by the Client is owned by the Client or that the Client has a legal right to use the material including, without limitation, all Client Deliverables.
 You must obtain all necessary permissions and authorities in respect of the use of all copy, graphic images, registered company logos, names, and trademarks, or any other material that you supply to us or that we are hired to procure for you to include in your website or web applications.
-All materials supplied by the Client must be in a form and format designated by TM and must not, in any manner, compromise TM’s Work Product or Deliverables.
-To the extent permitted by applicable law, Client agrees to indemnify and hold TM harmless for any losses, damages, claims, or disputes arising out of Client’s breach of the terms of this Agreement, the use of materials provided to us by Client, or any third party assets that may be procured for any project by the client or by TM that is claimed to be or found to be protected by copyright or license, either domestic or international laws including but not limited to software, code, copy, video, sound or images (assets) including, without limitation by paying for all of TM’s legal and employee fees associated with the preparation, defense, fines, judgments, or settlements associated with the claim or dispute.
-TM has the right to charge the Client its standard hourly rate for each employee’s involvement in addition to any other costs associated with the preparation, defense, fines, judgments, or settlements associated with the claim or dispute.
-Client is responsible for complying with all relevant laws relating to e-commerce and international copyright and trademark laws, and to the full extent permitted by law will hold TM harmless, protect and defend and indemnify TM and its representatives, employees, or other agents from any claim, penalty, tax, tariff loss or damage arising from your or your client’s use of Internet electronic commerce or any materials protected by copyright and trademarks.
+All materials supplied by the Client must be in a form and format designated by PA and must not, in any manner, compromise PA’s Work Product or Deliverables.
+To the extent permitted by applicable law, Client agrees to indemnify and hold PA harmless for any losses, damages, claims, or disputes arising out of Client’s breach of the terms of this Agreement, the use of materials provided to us by Client, or any third party assets that may be procured for any project by the client or by PA that is claimed to be or found to be protected by copyright or license, either domestic or international laws including but not limited to software, code, copy, video, sound or images (assets) including, without limitation by paying for all of PA’s legal and employee fees associated with the preparation, defense, fines, judgments, or settlements associated with the claim or dispute.
+PA has the right to charge the Client its standard hourly rate for each employee’s involvement in addition to any other costs associated with the preparation, defense, fines, judgments, or settlements associated with the claim or dispute.
+Client is responsible for complying with all relevant laws relating to e-commerce and international copyright and trademark laws, and to the full extent permitted by law will hold PA harmless, protect and defend and indemnify PA and its representatives, employees, or other agents from any claim, penalty, tax, tariff loss or damage arising from your or your client’s use of Internet electronic commerce or any materials protected by copyright and trademarks.

 Non-Solicitation of Staff